jcarenza/allisoncarenza/src/posts/wedding-pictures-in-the-summer-sun.md

 ---
-title: 'Wedding pictures in the summer sun...'
+title: "Wedding pictures in the summer sun..."
-description: '<p>It was a smoldering hot August day, but nothing could compete with sultry Jamie and her fierce passion for Ryan.
-I was [&hellip;]</p>
+description: "It was a smoldering hot August day, but nothing could compete with sultry Jamie and her fierce passion for Ryan.
+I was "
-'
-publishDate: 'Aug 4, 2011'
+publishDate: "Aug 4, 2011"
-author: 'Allison Carenza'
+author: "Allison Carenza"
-heroImage: '/media/jamie10.jpg'
+heroImage: "/media/jamie10.jpg"
-alt: 'Wedding pictures in the summer sun...'
+alt: "Wedding pictures in the summer sun..."
-slug: 'wedding-pictures-in-the-summer-sun'
+slug: "wedding-pictures-in-the-summer-sun"
-category: ['Wedding Photos']
+category: ["Wedding Photos"]
-tags: ['Kansas City Wedding Photography','Wedding Photography']
+tags: ["Kansas City Wedding Photography", "Wedding Photography"]
 ---

 <p style="text-align: center;">It was a smoldering hot August day, but nothing could compete with sultry Jamie and her fierce passion for Ryan.
 I was the lucky photographer that got to capture it.
 These are just a few of my favorites from our time together!
 Check it, it&apos;s HOT!</p>